suvojit-0x55aa/DIP-Set-I/README.md

  - [x] 15.
 Write a program to enhance a given image using min filter.
  - [x] 16.
 Write a program to enhance the image using max filter.
  - [x] 17.
 Write a program to enhance the image using unsharp masking and High-boost filtering.
  - [x] 18.
-Wri - [ ] te a program to enhance the image using 1st order derivative filtering.
+Write a program to enhance the image using 1st order derivative filtering.
  - [x] 19.
 Write a program to enhance the image using 2nd order derivative filtering.
  - [x] 20.
 Write a program to enhance the image using Robert Operator.
  - [x] 21.
 Write a program to enhance the image using Prewitt Operator.